Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Surgical intervention:

-Indications for specialist consultation
+Indications for consultation with specialists

-· Consultation with a surgeon: for differential diagnosis with acute surgical diseases of the abdominal cavity, resolving the issue of surgical treatment of severe orchitis;
+· consultation with a surgeon: for differential diagnosis with acute surgical diseases of the abdominal cavity, resolving the issue of surgical treatment of severe orchitis;

-Relief of symptoms of the disease;
+· relief of symptoms of the disease;

-· No complications;
+· no complications;

-· Restoration of working capacity.
+· restoration of working capacity.

 Further management: